-As you can see, only 13 of the 50 states participate in this event.
+As you can see, along with the above 5 U.S. states without a statewide sales tax, only 17 of the 50 states participate in this event.
 If you don’t live in one of these states, it’s worth considering whether travelling to one to do your back-to-school shopping makes sense for your family.
 The savings may be worth the minor inconvenience, especially if you live within a short driving distance to one of these states.

 Shopping Rules for Uniforms

 If your child wears uniforms to school, clothes shopping is a whole different ball game.
 While many parents sing the praises of uniforms because it adds simplicity to shopping for clothes, you should be aware that there’s still a potential to pay too much.
 You can find khaki pants and polo shirts in almost any store that sells clothing, so don’t limit yourself to uniform specific stores because they often have an extra markup on their prices.